-The Bank of Estonia PSPP holdings are available for securities lending.
+The Bank of Estonia PSPP and PEPP holdings are available for securities lending.
 The counterparties eligible for this lending are trading counterparties who have relevant agreements (GMRA agreements) with the Bank of Estonia.

 The Eesti Pank reserves allow the central bank to remain independent of the government and ensure that it has sufficient capital to cover any possible losses.
 More broadly, the reserves help ensure confidence in the monetary system of the euro area and underpin the stability of the Estonian... more